ShadowTitan123/TextTranslatorCY/README.md

 Makes an Asyncronous Request To Fetch All Supported Languages and The Test Expects The Function to Return a Populated Array and also checks For Empty Array

+## View All Testing Results/Analysis in Web Browser

+Navigate to Coverage/Iconv-report/index.html

 ## Author